zyedidia/libtux/README.md

 libtux is an embeddable implementation of the Linux API.
 With libtux, you can run Linux binaries inside of your application.
-The library is written such that the underlying platform abstraction is provided by a PAL (platform abstraction library), and all other functionality within libtux is implemented using only portable, standard C code.
+The library is written such that the underlying platform abstraction is provided by a PAL (platform abstraction layer), and all other functionality within libtux is implemented using only portable, standard C code.
 The PAL provides mechanisms for creating address spaces and execution contexts, and allows libtux to run in a variety of environments with different isolation mechanisms.